-The physical examination may offer clues toward underlying neurodegeneration, though it is not absolute in either sensitivity or specificity.
-Parkinsonism, for example, is common in FTD but may also be present in those with PPDs who have received certain types of antipsychotics (i.e., those with potent dopamine type-2 receptor antagonists), as well as other psychotropics associated with medication-induced parkinsonism.
-Because bvFTD may entail motor neuron disease or movement disorders, the examiner should beware of signs pointing toward progressive supranuclear palsy, corticobasal syndrome, or amyotrophic lateral sclerosis.
-Classical frontal release signs (i.e., primitive reflexes) are part of the standard neurological examination and may reflect disturbances of neural networks affected in bvFTD, but they are of questionable use in distinguishing bvFTD from PPDs, given their common occurrence in both types of conditions (12-14).
+beware of signs pointing towards progressive supranuclear palsy, corticobasal syndrome, or amyotrophic lateral sclerosis.
+Classical "frontal release signs" (i.e., primitive reflexes) are part of the standard neurological examination and may reflect disturbances of neural networks affected in bvFTD, but they are of questionable utility as findings with which to distinguish bvFTD from primary psychiatric disorders given their common occurrence in both types of conditions 12-14.

-No bedside cognitive screen has vet been able to clearly discriminate bvFTD from PPDs.
-While the reviewers postulate on the relative usefulness of different tools, most have been shown to only discriminate between different dementia subtypes or focus more specifically on the executive dysfunction characteristic of bvFTD.
-Executive dysfunction, however, is highly nonspecific for FTD versus PPDs.
-Tools such as the Frontal Assessment Battery, for example, which has some discriminative ability between FTD and Alzheimer's disease, has no such ability between FTD and PPDs (7).
-The ACE-III may have some utility in this regard but has been evaluated only at later disease stages, where diagnostic discrimination is generally easier (15).
+No bedside cognitive screen has yet been able to clearly discriminate bvFTD from primary psychiatric disorders.
+While the reviewers postulate on the relative utility of different tools, most have only been shown to discriminate between different dementia subtypes, or focus more specifically on the executive dysfunction characteristic of bvFTD.
+Executive dysfunction, however, is highly non-specific for FTD versus primary psychiatric disorders.
+Tools such as the Frontal Assessment Battery, for example, which has some discriminative ability between FTD and Alzheimer's disease, has no such ability between FTD and primary psychiatric disorders.
+The ACE-III may have some utility in this regard, but has only been evaluated at later disease stages where diagnostic discrimination is generally easier .

-More detailed neuropsychological assessments may be useful in demonstrating executive dysfunction, but this dysfunction is also common in PPDs.
+More detailed neuropsychological assessments may again be useful in demonstrating executive dysfunction, but this dysfunction is also common in primary psychiatric disorders.
 Furthermore, executive dysfunction is not necessarily prominent in bvFTD.
-Neuropsychological assessments are best used longitudinally to demonstrate decline, which would be more consistent with a neurodegenerative condition.
-Although this method is diagnostically useful, it is necessarily timedemanding and not always available in a timely fashion in many clinical settings.
-Dedicated assessments of social cognition may be more informative (16).
+Neuropsychological assessments are best used longitudinally, then, to demonstrate decline, which would be more consistent with a neurodegenerative condition.
+While this method is diagnostically useful, however, it is necessarily time- demanding and not always available in a timely fashion in many clinical settings.
+Dedicated assessments of social cognition may be more informative .
 Social cognition includes emotion recognition, theory of mind, moral reasoning, and empathy.
-However, these tests are often not included in standard neuropsychological assessment batteries, despite suggestions of their efficacy.
+However, these tests are often not included in standard neuropsychological assessment batteries, despite suggestions of efficacy.

-Neuroimaging is already an essential component of bvFTD diagnosis; the presence of frontal or anterior temporal atrophy or hypometabolism increases certainty from possible to probable in current criteria (1).
-However, MRIs may not be obviously abnormal in early stages or in certain variants of bvFTD, such as the C9orf72 phenotype (17).
-New analytic techniques may increase sensitivity in the future, but normal brain imaging does not currently absolutely exclude FTLD pathology.
-Conversely, some PPDs may be associated with patterns of frontal hypometabolism on FDG-PET (18).
-While a negative PET scan can reassure against neurodegenerative disease with a negative predictive value of up to 98% in one study (19), a positive PET with only small areas or nonspecific patterns of hypometabolism does not necessarily rule out a PPD (20).
+Neuroimaging is already an essential component of bvFTD diagnosis, with the presence of frontal or anterior temporal atrophy or hypometabolism increasing certainty from "possible" to probable" in current criteria .
+However, MRI may not be obviously abnormal in early stages or in certain variants of bvFTD such as the C9orf72 phenotype .
+While new analytic techniques may increase sensitivity in the future, normal brain imaging does not currently absolutely exclude FTLD pathology.
+Conversely, some primary psychiatric disorders may be associated with patterns of frontal hypometabolism on FDG-PET .
+While a negative PET scan can reassure against neurodegenerative disease with a negative predictive value of up to 98% in one study , a positive PET with only small areas or non-specific patterns of hypometabolism does not necessarily rule out a primary psychiatric disorder .

-CSF and serum biomarkers have less demonstrated utility at present, though markers such as neurofilament light chain may soon point toward neuronal injury as a source of behavior changes (21) and should be considered if available.
-In CSF analysis of amyloid and tau, more commonly used to assess for Alzheimer's disease pathology, a slightly elevated total tau value may also suggest the presence of frontotemporal lobar degeneration when compared with controls (22).
+CSF and serum biomarkers have less demonstrated utility at present, though markers such as neurofilament light chain (NfL) may soon point towards neuronal injury as a source of behavior changes , and should be considered if available.
+In CSF analysis of amyloid and tau, more commonly used to assess for Alzheimer's pathology, a slightly elevated total tau value may also suggest the presence of frontotemporal lobar degeneration when compared to controls .

-Genetic testing can be helpful, given the approximately 15% of FTD cases caused by a recognized genetic mutation.
+Genetic testing can be helpful given the approximately 15% of FTD cases caused by a recognized genetic mutation.
 The C9orf72 mutation can be especially problematic due to its phenotypic heterogeneity, including what can be a very slow progression, very subtle brain imaging changes, and occasional psychotic symptoms.
-Given that a significant percentage of apparent sporadic bvFTD cases carry C9orf72 or GRN mutations, the authors state that genetic testing should become standard in all bvFTD cases and that C9orf72 testing is increasingly justified in all patients with late-onset behavioral changes suggestive of FTD or with a family history of early-onset dementia/ALS.
+Given that a significant percentage of apparent sporadic bvFTD carry C9orf72 or GRN mutations, The authors state that genetic testing should become standard in all bvFTD cases, and that C9orf72 testing is increasingly justified in all patients with late-onset behavioral changes suggestive of FTD or with a family history of early-onset dementia/ALS.